Jeffries makes history as first Black person to lead congressional party

 Clyburn calls the leadership change an 'evolution'

-Rep. Jim Clyburn, D-S.C., who is 82 and the current third-ranking Democratic leader, said the shift taking place with Pelosi, Majority Leader Steny Hoyer and himself not running for the most senior posts has been in the works for several years.
+Rep. Jim Clyburn, D-S.C., who is 82 and has served in party leadership, said Tuesday night the shift taking place with the current slate of leaders stepping aside to make way for a new generation has been in the works for several years.

-Clyburn called the low drama leadership change that House Democrats are expected to execute relatively quickly after a team that held power for roughly 15 years an "evolution."
+Clyburn called the low-drama leadership change that House Democrats executed relatively quickly after a team that held power for roughly 15 years an "evolution."
 Typically, coveted leadership posts rarely open up and contested races can get personal with camps working furiously to secure votes in a race decided via a secret ballot.

 "I have studied history long enough to know that evolutions are much better than revolutions," Clyburn said.
 "And I think that anybody watching their caucus, our caucus over the years, could see the evolving leadership."

-Jeffries said after Democrats won back the majority in 2018 he, Clark and Aguilar talked about joining the leadership table then and using the period to demonstrate they were up to the task to eventually move up the leadership ladder.
+Speaking the night before the leadership elections, Jeffries told reporters that after Democrats won back the majority in 2018 he, Clark, and Aguilar talked about joining the leadership table then and using the period to demonstrate they were up to the task to eventually move up the leadership ladder.

 A new generation vows 'bottom up' leadership style